ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

 1. Create a worker VM from the RHCOREOS template.
   1. Ensure that the VM is connected to the same network as the other OpenShift worker VMs.
-  2. Do not power on this VM yet, as there are more configuration steps ahead.
+  2. Do not power on this VM yet.
+You complete more configuration steps ahead.

 2. Prepare a worker ignition file on the bastion.
   1. For more information about logging in to the bastion, see [Bastion details](/docs/vmwaresolutions?topic=vmwaresolutions-ocp_overview#ocp_overview-bastion).